Leer esta página en: Español

-Yet, this vision is a long distance from the phrase’s original Kichwa of “sumak kawsay,” perhaps a better straight-to-English translation being “harmonic life.”
-As described more fully in one paper I am reading at the Conflict Transformation Across Borders program in Ecuador (.doc download here), sumak kawsay “is a fluid and relational concept, establishing a constantly adapting bond between humanity, nature, spirituality, and a responsibility for maintaining this bond for future generations.”
+Yet, this vision is a long distance from the phrase’s original Kichwa of “sumak kawsay,” with a better straight-to-English translation being, perhaps, “harmonic life.”
+As described more fully in one paper I’ve been reading at the Conflict Transformation Across Borders program in Ecuador, sumak kawsay “is a fluid and relational concept, establishing a constantly adapting bond between humanity, nature, spirituality, and a responsibility for maintaining this bond for future generations.”

 Ecuador is the first nation on earth to recognize the rights of Mother Nature.
 Though the language hinges on regulation of the state, it allows for people to bring lawsuits on Pachamama’s behalf.